iLib-js/docs/content/webos/1-index.md

 ---
 title: "webOS Internationalization"
 metaTitle: "webOS Internationalization Page"
-metaDescription: ""webOS Internationalization Page"
+metaDescription: "webOS Internationalization Page"
 ---

 Overview
 =============
-In order to support webOS Internationalization, webOS adopts the opensource project called [__iLib__](https://ilib-js.github.io/iLib/docs/).
+To support webOS Internationalization, webOS adopts the opensource project called [__iLib__](https://ilib-js.github.io/iLib/docs/).
 iLib contains many classes that cover a large number of i18n topics, a lot more than almost all other JS i18n libraries.
 In order to see usages, Please refer to the general guide page.

 ### Installed location
 In webOS, iLib files are installed  **`/usr/share/javascript/ilib`**